Shopify/buy-button-wordpress/README.md

 ## Description ##

 **Shopify Ecommerce Plugin - Shopping Cart** makes selling products on your WordPress site simple.
-In just a few clicks you can create a Buy Button that lets visitors securely checkout from any page on your site.
+In just a few clicks you can create a Buy Button and add ecommerce functionality that lets visitors securely checkout from any page on your site.

 Other **WordPress ecommerce** plugins want your whole website to be a store, but with **Shopify Ecommerce Plugin - Shopping Cart**, you can seamlessly integrate a **WordPress shopping cart** for as little as one product.
-It’s perfect for WordPress site owners looking for a simple way to sell directly to their audience.
+It’s perfect for WordPress ecommerce site owners looking for a simple way to sell directly to their audience.

 ### More ways to sell ###

 Because the **Shopify Ecommerce Plugin** - Shopping Cart runs on Shopify, you get access to a lot more than **WordPress ecommerce**.
 Besides our **WordPress ecommerce plugin**, here’s what else our merchants get access to:

-**Facebook Shop** - Showcase and sell products on your Facebook page using a dedicated Shop section that’s both desktop and mobile-friendly.
+**Facebook Shop** - Showcase and sell products on your Facebook page using a dedicated ecommerce Shop section that’s both desktop and mobile-friendly.

-**Pinterest Buyable Pins** - All products pinned from your Shopify store will automatically become Buyable Pins, letting Pinterest users purchase them without leaving the site or app.

-**Twitter Shoppable Tweets** - Any product that's ever been Tweeted from your online store will automatically include a Buy Button, letting Twitter users purchase them without leaving the site or app.

-**iPad / iPhone POS** - Sell in-person and easily accept credit card payments using a mobile device, the Shopify POS app, and a free Shopify card reader.
+**Android / iPad / iPhone POS** - Sell in-person and easily accept credit card payments using a mobile device, the Shopify POS app, and a free Shopify card reader.

 **Store Management App** - Track sales, discover trends, and fulfill orders anywhere using the Shopify app for Android and iOS.